Two-Days trip to Tikal from Guatemala City – How to plan a trip to Tikal.

 • Consider bringing a small backpack or daypack to carry your water, snacks, and camera while exploring Tikal.

-Wildlife in Tikal
+Wildlife in Tikal: Tikal from Guatemala City

 In terms of wildlife, Tikal is home to a diverse array of animals, including howler monkeys, spider monkeys, white-nosed coatis, toucans, scarlet macaws, ocelots, jaguars, and many species of reptiles and insects.
 However, it’s important to remember that these animals are wild and should be observed from a safe distance to avoid disturbing their natural behaviors.
 Read more about wild life watchin in Tikal.